 It seems that the older we get, the bigger our pores become.
 Large pores are seen in those with oily or combination skin but can also be a problem for those with mature skin.

 Put, they just do not slough away as fast as they used to.
-When we get older, our skin cannot function as it did in our younger years.
+So when we get older, our skin cannot function as it did in our younger years.

 Large pores are a widespread occurrence, especially with mature skin.
-Over time, our skin’s natural exfoliation process slows.
-Our face no longer exfoliates dead skin cells as it used to when we were younger.
+Over time, our skin's natural exfoliation process slows.
+As a result, our face no longer exfoliates dead skin cells as it was when we were younger.

 What ends up happening is the dead skin cells build up on our skin, clogging our pores and creating a dull appearance.
 Most of us do the occasional exfoliation, but you need to exfoliate consistently to keep pores clean.
-Every week is good, but if your skin can tolerate it, 2-3 times a week is best with a mild exfoliant.
+Every week is good, but 2-3 times a week is best with a mild exfoliant if your skin can tolerate it.

 If you are using harsher treatments, such as microcurrent, need to be done in a series of 6 treatments and then upkeep every 6-12 months.
 If you have a lot of dead skin cell build-up (especially those with oily/acne-prone skin,) we recommend doing a few treatments of microdermabrasion.

 Overactive oil glands in the skin can also cause enlarged pores.
 Too much oil clogs the pore, and they are unable to close.
 Again, keeping the pores clean helps to minimize the look of open and large pores.
 Below are some helpful recipes to close large pores.